deploymenttheory/.github/profile/README.md

 ---

-## Work we believe is a first
+## Work we're proud of

-Not adjectives — claims we'll defend.

 **Pure-Go APFS, read *and* write, without a Mac.**
 [go-apfs-v2](https://github.com/deploymenttheory/go-apfs-v2) mounts DMGs and raw images, unlocks FileVault volumes, and writes populated volumes, snapshots, volume groups and transparent compression.
 Validated against Apple's own `fsck_apfs` and `hdiutil`, plus Linux `apfsck`.
 Linux CI runners can now do work that previously demanded Apple hardware.

 **Pure-Go TPM 2.0.**
-[go-sdk-vtpm2](https://github.com/deploymenttheory/go-sdk-vtpm2) is a software vTPM built from the TCG specification — measured boot, BitLocker sealing and attestation for Windows 11 guests under QEMU.
+[go-sdk-vtpm2](https://github.com/deploymenttheory/go-sdk-vtpm2) is a pure go software vTPM built from the TCG specification — measured boot, BitLocker sealing and attestation for Windows 11 guests.
 No `swtpm`, no C dependency.

 **Windows install media with zero external tooling.**
 [go-sdk-winmediafoundry](https://github.com/deploymenttheory/go-sdk-winmediafoundry) acquires and builds Windows installation media with no wimlib, no DISM, no oscdimg and no cabextract.
 One binary, cross-platform.